 All coaching, including a one-to-one consultation.

 All workshops and seminars, with handouts to take away.

-Transfers to/from Rye railway station if required.
+Transport during retreat and transfers to/from railway station if required.

 Running adventures and guided runs

 If you're not in the market for a full-scale retreat or holiday, we also offer mini running adventures (1-2 days) and guided runs in and around Rye, East Sussex.